port-labs/port-docs/docs/exporters/github-app/gitops/Introduction.md

 Our GitHub app allows you to quickly and easily map out your Software Catalog, according to your existing code repositories and projects.

 You can visit [our GitHub App](https://github.com/apps/getport-io) page to get started.

-Here you'll find a step-by-step guide to installing the GitHub App of Port.

 ## What Does Our GitHub Application Offer You?​